Code-Institute-Submissions/User-Centric-Frontend-Development-Milestone-Project-19/README.md

 Features Left to Implement
 * A slide show gallery for the illustrations in the "My Works" section.

-#Technologies Used
+# Technologies Used
-* HTML - this project uses Hypertext Markup Language for its markup.
+* [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - this project uses Hypertext Markup Language for its markup.
-* CSS5 - this project uses Cascading Style Sheets as the style languge to describe the presentation of the markup.
+* [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - this project uses Cascading Style Sheets as the style languge to describe the presentation of the markup.
-* JavaScript - this project usrs JavaScript for dynamic elements (i.e. back to top button, form validation).
+* [JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/JavaScript) - this project usrs JavaScript for dynamic elements (i.e. back to top button, form validation).
-* Bootstrap 4.5.0 > https://getbootstrap.com/- this project uses the Bootstrap framework to automate the responsiveness of the website.
+* [Bootstrap 4.5.0](https://getbootstrap.com/) - this project uses the Bootstrap framework to automate the responsiveness of the website.
-* MDB (Material Design for Bootstrap) > https://mdbootstrap.com/ - the project uses the MDB framework for
+* [MDB](https://mdbootstrap.com/) - the project uses the MDB framework for implementing features.
-* JQuery > https://jquery.com/ - the project uses JQuery to simplify DOM manipulation.
+* [JQuery](https://jquery.com/) - the project uses JQuery to simplify DOM manipulation.

-#Testing
+# Testing
 Conducted functionality testing on the featured of the website:

 * Navigation - tested that the navigation menu works well on both desktop and mobile.